-Chicago born and bred set designer Lauren M. Nichols stems from a traditional fine-arts background.
+Chicago set designer Lauren M. Nichols stems from a traditional fine-arts background.

 In 2017 she completed her studies at Northwestern University's Graduate School and earned her MFA in set and costume design.

 Her work follows essentialist practices, but you will not find a design where she has not gone over every last component with attention to detail.
 She enjoys creating a world where the audience feels like they share the environment of the characters, and she focuses on strong gestures rather than overworked spaces.